tensorpack/tensorpack/docs/tutorial/performance-tuning.md

 Understand the [Efficient DataFlow](efficient-dataflow.html) tutorial, so you know what your DataFlow is doing.

-Benchmark your DataFlow with modifications and you'll understand why it runs slow.
+Benchmark your DataFlow with modifications and you'll understand which part is the bottleneck.
 Some examples
 include:

 1. Remove everything except for the raw reader (and perhaps add some prefetching).